Dr. Tamara Smithers

 PhD, Temple University, Philadelphia

-Assistant Professor - Art History
+Associate Professor - Art History

 Session organizer, “Early Modern Academies of Art I: Foundation, II: Theory, and III: Identity,” and conference paper, “Mourning the Capo: Artistic Camaraderie and Professional Identity through Memorials in Early Modern Italy,” Renaissance Society of America’s Annual Conference, New York, NY, March 27–29, 2014.